-If your partner is overly attached to you, saying “be in touch” or “let’s be friends” gives them false hopes that they might be able to change your mind.
+If your partner is overly attached to you, saying “be in touch” or “let’s be friends” disavows the reality that you are no longer interested in a relationship and may give them false hopes that they might be able to change your mind.
 When you know they can’t be friends with you, do not ask them for their friendship.
 And do not ask them to keep in touch after the breakup unless you are sure that both of you can be friendly without any bitterness.

 Even if it appears convenient, know that breaking up over text is not acceptable.
 Consider the grief that the recipient of the text will experience.
+Saying goodbye through a text message can feel impersonal and may not provide closure for both parties involved.
 Some possible reasons for a breakup by text include fear of the reaction, the way of avoiding difficult confrontations, or the fact that the person was never serious about the relationship.
 When you get a breakup text, on the other side, try to be polite and calm and never respond without first thinking about it.
 Also, don’t beg them or call them; instead, respond when you’re ready and talk to your friend to get over the heartache.

 - Breaking up is not easy, and some may prefer avoiding confrontation and breaking up over a text message.